 As you might imagine, this new lifestyle has influenced many of my views (and continues to do so), and here are the top 3 things I’ve learned so far:

 1. Material Things Cost More Than Money

 After selling my apartment and car, I felt much lighter.
 No longer did I have to think about mortgage payments, property prices, parking tickets, car repairs, gas prices, etc.

-It wasn’t that I had to worry about those things before, but rather that these issues are now no longer of any concern to me.
+It wasn’t that I had to worry excessively about those things before, but now they were no longer any concern to me.

 Of course, I’m not saying that everyone should do the same… it depends on personal preference, circumstances, and whether the math works out.

 For me, it was a win on all three fronts and the only thing I regret is not doing this sooner.